 The mission of the Innocence Project is to exonerate the wrongfully convicted and reform the criminal justice system to prevent future injustices.
 Get involved in politics and advocacy with this project by volunteering in a variety of different ways by utilizing your skills and talents in fundraising, data entry, and writing, or apply for a job or internship.
 If you want to help without getting directly involved, the organization also accepts donations.

-As a non-profit media center, The Nation Institute is dedicated to strengthening the independent press and advancing social justice and civil rights causes.
+Type Media Center is a non-profit media organization dedicated to strengthening the independent press and advancing social justice and civil rights causes.
 Use your talents and apply for an internship or fellow program, or find one of their many events and participate in your city.
 Additionally, they offer three major awards each year that are each designed to recognize compelling or courageous progressive voices.

 The New York City Bar Association is comprised of lawyers and law students, founded as an anti-corruption measure in 1870 with a mission to equip and mobilize the legal profession to practice with excellence, promote reform of the law, and uphold the rule of law.
 The City Bar operates The City Bar Justice Center Hotline, a free legal advice hotline for low-income NYC residents.
 They also work to promote more workplace diversity and provide expanded access to justice for low-income and disadvantaged New Yorkers by leveraging their pro-bono expertise.
 Donate or become a member to take part in this wonderful organization.

 Established in response to McCarthy era attacks on civil liberties, New York Civil Liberties Union defends the civil liberties in New York state, promoting equality and the right to due process for all New Yorkers.
 Their mission is to defend and promote the fundamental principles and values presented in our most important civil documents.
 They offer a variety of ways to get involved depending on which issues you are passionate about.
 You can also become a card-carrying member with a donation of $20 or more.